Cram\'er-Rao Bound Optimization for Fluid Antenna-Empowered Integrated Sensing and Uplink Communication System: Introduction

 Recently, with the development of emerging sixth-generation (6G) applications, including smart homes, vehicle-to-everything (V2X) communications, and environmental monitoring, the demand for high-quality communication and precise sensing capabilities has been steadily increasing.
 In this context, integrated sensing and communication (ISAC) is widely regarded as a promising technique to meet these demands through the joint design of communication and sensing functions \cite{ref_ISAC_LF}.
 It has attracted significant interest from both academia and industry.
 By sharing spectrum resources and utilizing a unified hardware platform, ISAC aims to significantly enhance spectrum efficiency and reduce hardware costs and system complexity.
 Furthermore, many recent studies that extensively document dual-functional waveform designs for joint radar sensing and communication can be found in \cite{ref_ISAC_LF}$-$\cite{ref_ISAC_meng}, along with their references.

 Nonetheless, traditional ISAC systems equipped with fixed-position antennas (FPAs) cannot fully exploit spatial diversity, which results in a loss of beamforming gains for both communication and sensing tasks.
-This limitation is potentially addressed by an innovative movable antenna (MA) technique \cite{ref_channel model_1}$-$\cite{ref_channel model_2}, which is also widely known as fluid antenna (FA) \cite{FAS_1}$-$\cite{FAS_2}.
-Driven by controllers, such as stepper motors, and connected to a radio frequency (RF) chain via a flexible cable, the MA can adjust its position flexibly within a predefined spatial area.
-By fully leveraging the additional degrees of freedom (DoFs) provided by the reconfiguration of wireless channels, the MA structure aims to enhance communication capabilities \cite{ref_channel model_1}$-$\cite{ref_channel model_2}.
-The significant potential of the MA technology to improve communication performance has been extensively demonstrated in recent studies \cite{ref_channel model_1}$-$\cite{ref_MA_mag}, including uplink communication \cite{ref_channel model_2}, \cite{ref_MA_communication_0}, interference network \cite{ref_MA_communication_1}, nonorthogonal multiple access (NOMA) \cite{ref_MA_communication_2}, multicast communication \cite{ref_MA_communication_3}, along with their references.
+To address this limitation, an innovative concept is fluid antenna system (FAS) was proposed in \cite{FAS_1}$-$\cite{FAS_2}.
+This novel FAS architecture which utilizes flexible antenna technology such as liquid-based antenna \cite{FAS_3}$-$\cite{FAS_4}, mechanically movable antenna \cite{ref_channel model_1}$-$\cite{ref_channel model_2}, and etc., to adjust antenna's position flexibly within a predefined spatial area.
+By fully leveraging the additional degrees of freedom (DoFs) provided by the reconfiguration of wireless channels, the FA structure aims to enhance communication capabilities \cite{ref_channel model_1}$-$\cite{ref_channel model_2}.
+The significant potential of the FA technology to improve communication performance has been extensively demonstrated in recent studies \cite{ref_channel model_1}$-$\cite{ref_MA_mag}, including uplink communication \cite{ref_channel model_2}, \cite{ref_MA_communication_0}, interference network \cite{ref_MA_communication_1}, nonorthogonal multiple access (NOMA) \cite{ref_MA_communication_2}, multicast communication \cite{ref_MA_communication_3}, along with their references.